AnneOkk/anne_web/content/talk/2025-workshopr/index.md

 event: 'Mastering Reproducible Data Analysis - Workshop at the University of Tromsø'
 event_url:
 location: UiT Tromsø
-summary: "A workshop on data analysis and reporting R and quarto."
+summary: "A workshop on data analysis and reporting R and Quarto."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.